Skip to main content

 MBA applicants should calculate the return on investment before choosing one program over the other.
 We advise against shortlisting schools purely based on ROI, but when it comes to choosing your dream school, and say if you are stuck with two equally good ones – Harvard and Stanford, use Net Present Value.

-In this illustration on calculating ROI for an MBA program, we cover:
+In this illustration on calculating Return on investment for an MBA program, we cover:

 Net Present Value - Definition